GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 ## 2024-06-24: Performance issues with DEA Explorer and STAC API (Resolved)

 The recent performance issues with the [DEA Explorer](https://explorer.dea.ga.gov.au/) and [DEA Explorer STAC API](https://explorer.dea.ga.gov.au/stac/) have now been resolved.
-The performance and stability of these services have now returned to normal.
+You will notice that the performance and stability of these services has returned to normal.
 We hope you continue to enjoy using these services.

 ## 2024-06-14: DEA Sandbox service has been restored